youngzar/wra410/README.md

-# Assignment: One HTML and CSS

-For this assignment, you will clone Dr. John Monberg's wra410 repository.

-You will update your README.md file so that I can learn about the changes you made.

-If I can't find your changes, I can't give you credit for them

-Revise the following section in your README.md file with a short description of what you've accomplished.

 ## Required Changes to WRA 410

 1. Make changes to the background color of a page and a div. **Changed all pages background to white and the scheldue wrapper div to white to match**